DavidLister/AnalysisTools/README.md

  - Models are defined including their units, the code will throw errors if the units don't add up.
 While annoying, this is way better than unknowingly using the model wrong.
  - Models can be fit repeatably and the same model can be easily "stamped" onto other datasets, without specific tuning (which can accidentally introduce error)
  - Parameters are always passed by dictionary where possible, minimizing error due to parameter order changes.
+ - Antialiasing for models that can have detail that exceeds sampling resolution

 ## Todo
  - Finish adding unit support